How to Stay on Track While TailgatingArticle posted in: Nutrisystem for Men

 What to drink:

 While it may be challenging, the first healthy change you should make to your tailgating routine is forgoing the alcohol.
-In general, drinking is not recommended on our weight loss program for a lot of good reasons.
+In general, drinking is not recommended on our weight loss plan for a lot of good reasons.
 Alcoholic beverages are high in calories, contain no nutrients that your body needs, can cause dehydration which in turn makes you feel hungry, may make you less careful about overeating and could leave you feeling poor the next day which also makes you more prone to overeating.